 Five Reasons Why You Need Your Wisdom Teeth Removed:

-In addition to the above-mentioned list of complications, impacted wisdom teeth can lead to more serious problems and diseases.
-While there are numerous arguments for the benefits of wisdom tooth extraction, here are the top five reasons to help you make an informed decision.
+In addition to the complication above, impacted wisdom teeth can lead to more serious problems and diseases.
+While there are many arguments for the benefits of wisdom tooth extraction, here are the top five reasons to help you make an informed decision.

 1. Inflammation and infection.
-Due to a combination of limited space and partial impactions, wisdom teeth often lead to gum inflammation, which can lead to painful gum disease or other health hazards.
-Recent studies show that once inflammation sets in, it’s very difficult to alleviate it, and it easily spreads to surrounding areas.
-In addition, when a tooth is partially impacted, a separation between it and the gums creates a breeding ground for bacteria, which dramatically increases the risk of infection.
+Due to a combination of limited space and partial impactions, wisdom teeth often lead to gum inflammation.
+This can lead to painful gum disease or other health hazards.
+Recent studies show that once inflammation sets in, it’s very difficult to alleviate it.
+Often, it spreads to surrounding areas.
+When a tooth is partially impacted, a separation between it and the gums creates a breeding ground for bacteria, which dramatically increases the risk of infection.

 2. Overcrowding.
 When wisdom teeth erupt, they try to enter an already crowded area.
-With little room to move into, neighboring teeth are often pushed aside, resulting in misalignment.
-Whether your beautiful smile is thanks to braces or genetics, wisdom teeth can undo a straight smile as well as completely unravel years of dental work.
+With little room to move into, neighboring teeth are often pushed aside.
+The result is misalignment.
+Whether your beautiful smile is thanks to braces or genetics, wisdom teeth can undo a straight smile and completely unravel years of dental work.

 3. Damage to nearby teeth.
 While overcrowding is likely, wisdom teeth can do more to their neighbors than simply invade their space.
 In fact, they can damage the adjacent second molars by contributing to bone loss and cavities.

 4. Cysts or tumors.
 An impacted wisdom tooth can lead to tiny tumors or cysts in the jawbone, which can lead to joint pain that would require the assistance of a TMJ specialist and a variety of TMJ treatment options that you would rather avoid.